fte-team/fteqw/README.txt

 •Discord
 Join https://discord.gg/p2ag7x6Ca6

+If you refuse to use IRC, you can instead report issues to Spike via the inside3d.com forums, or the quakeone.com forums, depending on where you're able to create an account.
+Bug reports are (generally) always apreciated! :)

 Yay, you found out the secrit location to download the sauce code from!

 Right, urm, now what?